-Speaking of which, just in case you think you might ever have a shot at winning Coney Island’s annual Nathan’s Hot Dog Eating Contest, consider the competition this weekend:
+Speaking of which, just in case you think you might ever have a shot at winning Coney Island’s annual Nathan’s Hot Dog Eating Contest, consider the competition:

 Fun stuff.
 But there are environmental and health costs to our grilling habits.
 The Environmental Protection Agency offers these equivalents of the amount of carbon that would be released into the atmosphere if we all fired up our ‘cues on July Fourth.

 Holy cow meat!
 On the other hand, you’ve got to cook the stuff sufficiently.
 According to the US Department of Agriculture, one out of every four hamburgers turns brown before it’s been cooked to a safe internal temperature.

 Then again—so many conundrums!—cooked meat contributes to our cancer risk.
 The good news is that Portuguese and Spanish researchers have found that soaking pork chops in beer before grilling them reduces carcinogens in the cooked meat.
 Which is also good news because it means…more beer.
 But here are the sobering facts.